 The electronic editions of current and archived full text newspaper titles, as well as newswires, web editions, blogs, videos, broadcast transcripts, business journals, periodicals, government documents and other publications--all in one easy-to-search database.

 NewspaperARCHIVE is the world's best resource for historical and genealogical information.
-Our unique archive spans more than 400 years of family history, small-town events, world news and more.
+Our unique archive spans more than 400 years of family history, small-town events, world news, and more.
 Explore your family tree and discover your history at NewspaperARCHIVE.com, the world's largest online newspaper archive.
+You can also create a free user account to save your searches and organize your research with folders through the library's subscription.